 Financial technology, also known as FinTech, is an economic industry composed of companies that use technology to make financial services more efficient.
-Why it is so inherently difficult to define the concept of Fintech, is because definitions change over time.
-Alternatively, traditional banking organizations are hindered by legacy operating systems, capacity to innovate, agility and technology expertise.
+The reason it is so inherently difficult to define the concept of fintech is because definitions change over time.
+Alternatively, traditional banking organizations are hindered by legacy operating systems, capacity to innovate, agility, and technology expertise.

 The word “fintech” actually made its way into the Oxford dictionary and is defined as “computer programs and other technology used to support or enable banking and financial services”.
 Turning to Wikipedia, it defines “financial technology” as “a line of business based on using software to provide financial services.
 Financial technology companies are generally startups founded with the purpose of disrupting incumbent financial systems and corporations that rely less on software.”

-Brexit!, Britain decided or voted to move out of European Union and one wonders whether people who voted for it actually understand and did their homework on the impact it will bring; negative or positive.
-Guess should not be discussed here at all but surely impact related to Fintech world is of great concern.
-London usually (or was now) considered as the capital of FinTech was considered at least if not acted fully as a global trading hub for over 500 years with the Roman Empire once extended to it.
+Brexit!, Britain decided or voted to move out of the European Union, and one wonders whether people who voted for it actually understand and did their homework on the impact it will bring, negative or positive.
+Guess should not be discussed here at all, but surely the impact related to the fintech world is of great concern.
+London, usually (or was now) considered the capital of FinTech, was considered, at least if not fully, a global trading hub for over 500 years, with the Roman Empire once extended to it.

-FinTech had found a cosy home in a city that had access to all that FinTech needed to make it prosper – resources for innovation, traditional financial services, digital world, innovative tech talent, capital as raw material, collaborative support, progressive regulatory powers, a seat at the European and global table.
+FinTech had found a cozy home in a city that had access to all that FinTech needed to prosper: resources for innovation, traditional financial services, the digital world, innovative tech talent, capital as raw material, collaborative support, progressive regulatory powers, and a seat at the European and global table.
 It seemed to many that the ‘Brexit’ vote was a vote that threw all of that away.
-As people who worked in FinTech, as those who made their lives in London, what did this vote mean for the future of our businesses, and the lives of our friends?
-Anyways Idea of this post is not to focus too much on Brexit but focus on FinTech and where FinTech lives.
+As people who worked in FinTech and as those who made their lives in London, what did this vote mean for the future of our businesses and the lives of our friends?
+Anyways The idea of this post is not to focus too much on Brexit but on FinTech and where FinTech lives.